 Assistance is available for a wide range of study strategies and topics such as: reducing procrastination, making a study plan, reading textbooks more effectively, taking better lecture notes, preparing for tests, writing exams, and improving memory.
 Learning Skills help is available through appointments, workshops, peer support from a senior student who’s been there, and a wide array of online resources.

 Individual Appointments FAQs

 How to Book an Individual Appointment?

+One-hour individual appointments are available for any student and are held via Zoom.
 To book an individual Learning Skills appointment please click on the button below.

 None of these appointment times work for me?